markwolfeman/ist653/syllabus.markdown

 # Tests

 You will take two tests.
-Each will be administered via Blackboard.
+One will be administered via Blackboard and the other via the course site.

 # Submission Process